-The Site Area is occupied entirely by part of the Lower Falinge housing estate in a heavily developed urban environment, characterised by four-storey maisonette blocks (Plates 2-6).
+The Site Area is occupied entirely by part of the Lower Falinge housing estate in a heavily developed urban environment, characterised by four-storey maisonette blocks (Plates 2-5).
 The dominance of concrete building materials and high-level walkways that provide a pedestrian connection between the residential blocks emphasise the 1960s construction date of the estate, in sharp contrast to the designated Georgian and Victorian buildings that lies within 500m.
 There is very little, if any, direct views of the Site Area from these historic buildings, and the proposed developed will have a negligible impact on the setting of the listed buildings.
+The sole surviving 19th-century building in the immediate vicinity of the Site Area is a four-storey, brick-built spinning mill, located to the immediate south-east of the Site Area and associated previously with the Hanging Road Mill (Plate 6 and 7).